 It all depended on how much someone would care about him, but sooner or later he would sense their eyes resting upon him pensively, some were curious, some nervous or suspicious.
 At those times, he would wander off, quietly.
 He came with nothing and left with nothing.
 This had happened often; he could not remember how often thus he knew much about travelling on a shoestring.

 Arriving in a new town he would stroll through the markets; from experience he knew, not before long, his air of being lost would attract some woman’s attention, and she would take him home because he was cute and balanced in his demeanour.

 Sometimes the women would have families, sometimes not.
 But either way, there was never any problem with keeping him, because soon after his arrival, harmony and happiness would enter, and the family was showered with prosperity and good fortune.

 Generally, Gnood lives for the day and only keeps happy things in his memory.
-Thus, his past is happy, and since his life has been happy in the past, he trusts, it will continue happily into the future.
+Thus, he remembers his happy past; therefore, he trusts, it will continue happily into the future.

-Gnood lives in a cardboard box, one of those sturdy large ones they deliver those tall fridges in.
-It is laying on its side, and he can crawl in and out easily.
+Gnood lives in a cardboard box, one of those large sturdy ones they deliver those tall fridges in.
+It is laying on its side, and he can crawl in and out comfortably.
 It smells sweet, feels firm but also velvety and cosy.
 The square shape and sharp lines make him feel safe.